The Dø: Both Ways Open Jaws (2011)

-Shake Shook Shaken (2014–15)
+Shake Shook Shaken (2014–2015)

 On 14 May the band shared the track "Keep Your Lips Sealed".
 This was followed up in July with the announcement of the band's third album Shake Shook Shaken, released on 29 September in France, Benelux, Switzerland and Andorra.
 A few days after this announcement the duo also shared a second track from the album, "Miracles (Back in Time)".
 18 August saw the release of the third single from the album "Despair, Hangover & Ecstasy", which was followed up with a music video on 21 October premiered online by The Fader.
-The album was then made available in rest of the world in late 2014/early 2015.
+The album was then made available in the rest of the world in late 2014/early 2015.

 Shake Shook Shaken went to No. 7 on the overall French chart in its week of release, charting at No. 1 in the digital chart.
 It also received a nomination for IMPALA's European Independent Album of the Year Award.

 The album was awarded Rock Album of the Year at the Victoires de la Musique in February 2015.

-Solo Projects
+Solo projects

-On 9 March 2020 the duo announced through The Dø's social media that they both have been working on personal projects.
-Olivia is releasing new material due to 28 May 2021 with her solo project "Prudence" and Dan is working with the band S+C+A+R+R.
+On 9 March 2020, the duo announced through the Dø's social media that they both have been working on personal projects.
+Olivia was releasing new material due on 28 May 2021 with her solo project "Prudence" and Dan was working with the band S+C+A+R+R.